-Updating user pool configuration
+Updating user pool and app client configuration

-To change the settings of Amazon Cognito user pools in the AWS Management Console, navigate through the feature-based tabs in your user pool settings and update fields as described in other areas of this guide.
 You can't change some settings after you create a user pool.
 If you want to change the following settings, you must create a new user pool or app client.

 - User pool name